-Reminder: Upon successful completion of the supervised practice pathway the student will receive a Verification Statement that will allow them to sit for the CDR credentialing exam (RDN exam).
+Reminders: Upon successful completion of the supervised practice pathway the student will receive a Verification Statement that will allow them to sit for the CDR credentialing exam (RDN exam).
+By January 1, 2024, a graduate degree will also be required before the student will be eligible to sit for the credentialing exam.
 If passed, the student will be credentialed as a Registered Dietitian/Nutritionist.